 How the lateral flow strip reader quantifies?

-The lateral flow strip reader quantifies the test line response in terms of the analyte concentration of the sample.
+The lateral flow strip reader quantifies the test line response in terms of analyte concentration of the sample.
 To achieve this, the reader uses calibration curves created previously with several replicates of standard samples with known concentrations.
 The calibration curve fits the dynamics of the sample and the analytical range so the reader is ready to interpret qualitative, semi-quantitative, or fully quantitative results.

 IUL’s iPeak, a colorimetric lateral flow reader